Mutasd a hangod!: Production

-Prior to CJ ENM's dealing with Fremantle in November 2020, RTL Klub and TV2 made their interests to produce a local adaptation of I Can See Your Voice in Hungary.
-Also, RTL Magyarország had preparations for adapting another South Korean show, following the successful broadcasts of Álarcos énekes.
-In the end, TV2 Csoport would formally acquire the rights in April 2023, with IKO Műsorgyártó Magyarország Kft. assigning on production duties.
+As part of CJ ENM's dealing with Fremantle in November 2020, both RTL Klub and TV2 made interests to produce a Hungarian adaptation of I Can See Your Voice.
+In March 2021, RTL Magyarország programming director, deputy CEO and CCO Péter Kolosi stated that the success of Álarcos énekes would follow up into localising a South Korean game show as planned.
+In the end, TV2 Csoport formally acquired the rights in April 2023, with IKO Műsorgyártó Magyarország Kft. assigning on production duties.

 Broadcast history

 Mutasd a hangod! debuted on 10 September 2023.
 However, the first season finale originally scheduled for 7 October 2023, was replaced by a fourth season premiere of Ázsia Expressz in its timeslot instead, and then pushed back later to 9 December 2023.
 Also ahead of its finale during the Big Picture upfronts in October 2023, TV2 renewed the series for a second season, which premiered on 3 February 2024.

 In March 2025, TV2 formally announced to discontinue the series after airing two seasons.